Ginger Pudding with Molten Chocolate and Caramel

 Instructions

-1. Beat the butter sugar , honey, zest until light and add the eggs mixing well
+1. Beat the butter, sugar, honey, and zest until light, then add the eggs and mix well.

-2. Add the dry ingredients, and the milk and the candied ginger last.
+2. Add the dry ingredients, milk, and candied ginger.

-3. Put 2 large tablespoonsful into each mould.
-Cut the chocolate into squares on put 4 squares together onto the batter in the middle and cover with a small spoon of the batter.
-Continue until all of the moulds are full.
+3. Put 2 large tablespoons of batter into each mold.
+Cut the chocolate into squares, place 4 squares on top of the batter in the middle of each mold, and cover with a small spoon of batter.
+Repeat until all molds are full.

-4. Put a deep baking tray onto the stove top and ¼ fill with water, Start to heat the water while you are covering the puddings.
+4. Put a deep baking tray on the stove top and fill it ¼ with water.
+Start heating the water while covering the puddings.

 5. Cover each pudding with foil and seal well.
-Put each into the warmed water.
-The water should come ½ way up the sides of the pudding dishes.
+Place each pudding into the warmed water; the water should come halfway up the sides of the pudding dishes.

-6. Cover the tray well with foil and turn to low so that the puddings simmer but do not boil (water may get into them).
+6. Cover the tray well with foil and reduce heat to low so the puddings simmer but do not boil.
 Simmer for 20-25 minutes before opening one and pressing to test.
-The pudding should be firm to touch.
+The pudding should be firm to the touch.

 For the sauce

-1. Put the sugar in a pot with the lemon juice on a medium heat.
-Don’t stir just keep swirling until all of the sugar is starting to dissolve.
-Keep watching and cook the sugar till dark golden.
+1. Put the sugar and lemon juice in a pot over medium heat.
+Do not stir; swirl until the sugar starts to dissolve.
+Continue cooking the sugar until it is dark golden.

-2. Carefully add the ginger, orange juice and cream and a pinch of salt and boil for a couple of minutes stirring to collect any caramel stuck to the bottom of the pot.
-Strain out the ginger while the sauce is hot
+2. Carefully add the ginger, orange juice, cream, and a pinch of salt.
+Boil for a couple of minutes, stirring to collect any caramel stuck to the bottom of the pot.
+Strain out the ginger while the sauce is hot.

 • Category: Dessert